joaospinto/sip/README.md

 Some examples with code can be found in the
 [SIP Examples](https://github.com/joaospinto/sip_examples) repository.

-No dynamic memory allocation is done inside of the solver.
+No dynamic memory allocation is done inside of the solver, as long as logging is off.

 ## Basic approach